-A Raritan Y cable doubles the number of connected environmental sensors per SENSOR port.
-It supports DPX sensor packages only.
-Do NOT connect DPX2 or DX.
+A Raritan DPX-ENVHUB2 cable doubles the number of connected environmental sensors per SENSOR port.

+This cable supports DPX sensor packages only.
+Do NOT connect DPX2, DPX3 or DX sensor packages to it.

-► To connect DPX sensor packages via a Raritan Y cable:
+► To connect DPX sensor packages via the DPX-ENVHUB2 cable:

-1. Plug the connector of the Y cable directly into the PDU's RJ-12 SENSOR port.
+1. Plug the connector of this cable directly into the PXE device's RJ-12 SENSOR port.

-2. A Y cable has two RJ-12 sensor ports.
-Connect DPX sensor packages to the Y cable's sensor ports.
+2. The cable has two RJ-12 sensor ports.
+Connect DPX sensor packages to the cable's sensor ports.